-The story is about Dr. Victor Frankenstein, a scientist and a genius in natural sciences.
+The best-selling story is about Dr. Victor Frankenstein, a scientist and a genius in natural sciences.
 Through his research, he discovers that electricity can resurrect the dead and creates a monster assembled using parts of dead bodies.
 The result turns out to be disastrous as the creature begins to kill Victor’s family and his loved ones one after the other.
 Finding out how it turns back on Victor, his creator, is a thrilling surprise for the readers.

 5. Best Entertaining Horror Story: A Monster Calls

 Author: Patrick Ness

 Conor O’Malley is a thirteen-year-old boy who wakes up every day at exactly seven minutes past midnight to find a monster at his bedroom window.
 The monster visits him for three nights and tells him one real story each night.
 After the monster narrates his stories, it is Conor’s turn to narrate a real-life story.
 If the story is not real, then the monster will eat away Conor.
 This horror fiction is one among the good scary books for teens.
-This video offers a detailed review of the product.
+This video offers a detailed review of the book.

 Author: Bram Stoker

 Loved by reviewers worldwide, the story revolves around a young English lawyer named Jonathan Harker, who goes to Transylvania to meet a client named Count Dracula.
 Harker feels that something is amiss about Dracula and soon realizes that his client is a vampire and is going to make him his next victim.
 He seeks help from a vampire hunter called Dr. Van Helsing and embarks on a journey to destroy the vampire forever.

 7. Best Mystery: We Have Always Lived In The Castle

 Author: Shirley Jackson

 The story is about eighteen-year-old Mary Katherine, also known as Merricat, and her older sister Constance.
 The two girls live with their uncle Julian, who is bedridden due to arsenic poisoning, which has killed the rest of the family of Merricat.
-The story seals the suspense till the end before disclosing the actual murderer behind the entire family’s murder and the reason behind the crime.
+This suspenseful book for young adults seals the suspense till the end before disclosing the actual murderer behind the entire family’s murder and the reason behind the crime.

 Author: Madeleine Roux